 Support Issues.
 With any application as sophisticated as this one, you’re bound to have questions.
 Blog comments are a terrible place to handle support issues although we welcome general comments about our articles and software.
 If you have particular support issues, we encourage you to get actively involved in the PBX in a Flash Forums.
 It’s the best Asterisk tech support site in the business, and it’s all free!
 In fact, there is a thread dedicated to support of Incredible Pi.
 Please have a look and post your support questions there.
-Our forum is extremely friendly and is supported by literally hundreds of Asterisk gurus and thousands of ordinary users just like you.
+Unlike some forums, ours is extremely friendly and is supported by literally hundreds of Asterisk gurus and thousands of ordinary users just like you.
 You won’t have to wait long for an answer to your question.

 Need help with Asterisk?
 Visit the PBX in a Flash Forum.